BlueBoi904/Stock_Data/README.md

 ## Description

-Our RESTful API is designed to consume realtime stock data using websockets.
+Our RESTful API is designed to allow for consumtion of realtime stock data using websockets.

 ### Installing and Executing